KeysonRaphael/Viewers/docs/latest/connecting-to-image-archives/google-cloud-healthcare.md

 1. Open the `config/google.js` file and change `YOURCLIENTID` to your Client ID value.
-1. Run the OHIF Viewer using the config/google.js configuration file
+1. Run the mConnect Viewer using the config/google.js configuration file

 ```bash
 cd OHIFViewer